colekev/colekev.github.io/_posts/2016-7-24-predicting-international-box-office-success.md

 ![features]({{ site.url }}/images/grid_3_features.png)

-While the historical foreign success of the film's director (center plot) and lead actor (right) looked to have a linear relationship, budget (left) look on a different shape.
+While the historical foreign success of the film's director (center plot) and lead actor (right) looked to have a linear relationship, budget (left) took on a different shape.
 I did a log transformation on the budget figures, making them much more palatable for linear regression.

 ![budget_log]({{ site.url }}/images/budget_log.png)

 Unfortunately, the statistical significant for the categorical variables genre and rating did not measure nearly as statistically significant for predicting foreign box office percentage.
-The different in [p-values](http://www.statsdirect.com/help/basics/pval.htm) between ratings and the other measures was stark.
+The differences in [p-values](http://www.statsdirect.com/help/basics/pval.htm) between ratings and the other measures were stark.

 ![p_values]({{ site.url }}/images/p_values.png)

-I decided to move forward only using my three most siginficant [features](https://en.wikipedia.org/wiki/Feature_selection): Budget, Director Historical Foreign Success and Lead Actor Historical Foreign Success.
+I decided to move forward only using my three most significant [features](https://en.wikipedia.org/wiki/Feature_selection): Budget, Director's Historical Foreign Success and Lead Actor's Historical Foreign Success.

 ## Training, Cross-Validation & Testing

 The next steps were to split the data into training and testing sets (75%-25%), and perform cross-validation on the training data for feature selection insight.
 Then I would apply the linear regression model derived from the training data on the testing set to gauge its accuracy on an out-of-sample data set.

-I inlcuded the untransformed budget data and ratings in the cross-validation process to make sure I hadn't made a mistake assuming that they weren't relevant, then calucated the average [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) on five different cross-validation fold.
+I included the untransformed budget data and ratings in the cross-validation process to make sure I hadn't made a mistake assuming that they weren't relevant, then I calculated the average [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) on five different cross-validation folds.

 ![cross_validation]({{ site.url }}/images/cross_validation.png)

 The results showed the the lowest error, and therefore most accurate model, included the three features I thought would be most significant.

-I then applied the training model on the testing set, and to my pleasant surprise the mean squared error was slightly lower than that on the training set.
+Then I applied the training model on the testing set, and to my pleasant surprise, the mean squared error was slightly lower than that on the training set.
 The [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination), or R-squared, was also slightly lower, though not particularly strong at 0.386.

 ## Code & Presentation